codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      With the system-level configurations complete, this article provides a guide to configuring the database server to connect and communicate with the cluster and explains the syntax format used in cluster addresses.
+      This article provides a guide to configure the database server to connect and communicate with the cluster.
+It explains the syntax format used in cluster addresses.

 .. container:: list-col2